piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 the split is stopped and the desired number of particles will not be reached.
 The basic functionality of both routines is verified during the nightly regression testing in `piclas/regressioncheck/NIG_code_analyze/vMPF_SplitAndMerge_Reservoir`.

+## Virtual Cell Merge

+In the case of very complex geometries, very small cells can sometimes be created to represent the geometry, in which, however, only very few particles are present.
+This results in a very large statistical noise in these cells and the collision process is only inadequately covered due to the poor statistics.
+In this case, cells can be virtually merged with neighbouring cells during the runtime using predefined parameters.
+The merged cells are then treated as one large cell.
+This means that DSMC collision pairings and the BGK relaxation process are performed with all particles within the merged cell, i.e. all particles of the individual cells.
+The averaging then also takes place for all particles in the merged cell and all individual cells then receive the values of the merged cell in the output.
+The virtual cell merge can be enabled with the following flag:

+    Part-DoVirtualCellMerge             = T

+Currently, only merging based on the number of particles within the cell is implemented.
+The minimum number of particles below which the cell is merged is defined with the following parameter:

+    Part-MinPartNumCellMerge            = 3

+Furthermore, the spread or aggressiveness of the merge algorithm can be changed, i.e. how deep the merge extends into the mesh starting from each cell.
+0 is the least aggressive merge, 2 the most aggressive merge.

+  Part-CellMergeSpread                  = 0